AudtheiaOfficial/audtheia-environmental-monitoring/n8n-workflows/daily-reporter/README.md

 }
 ```

-**Key Insights Generated**:
+**Key Insights Generated:**
 - Spatial patterns in species observations
 - Habitat quality from satellite imagery
 - Connectivity and fragmentation assessment
 - Land use context
 - Marine/terrestrial feature identification

-**VISION Capability**:
-This agent is unique because it uses GPT-4 Vision to analyze satellite imagery directly.
+**VISION Capability:** This agent is unique because it uses GPT-4 Vision to analyze satellite imagery directly.
 It can identify:
 - Forest health from canopy structure
 - Water quality from color/clarity
 - Human impacts (roads, clearings, development)